marbl/metAMOS/README.md

 Pipeline consists of the following steps:

-  Preprocess, Assemble, FindORFS, MapReads, Abundance, Annotate, Scaffold, Propagate, Classify, Postprocess
+  Preprocess, Assemble, FindORFS, MapReads, Validate, Abundance, Annotate, Scaffold, Propagate, Classify, Postprocess

 Each of these steps can be referred to by the following options: